Syllabus for Fall 2025 Film 210: Introduction to Screenwriting

 Any work submitted late will lose 1 mark off your final grade per day late, but you can't lose more marks than what the assignment itself is worth.
 This means if an assignment is worth 15 marks, the maximum you can lose for that assignment is 15 marks—you won't go into negative marks.

 Submit your work to me via UR Courses as a PDF.
-I will download them from there.
+I will mark them on there.

 Please be mindful of the PDF format when submitting.
 If you are having trouble, ask for help.